CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 ## Embedding JavaScript into JSX

 So far all of the components we have looked at haven't been able to change - they are _hard-coded_.
-But this doesn't make very interesting websites, we want to be able to use variables with different data.
+But this doesn't make very interesting websites.
+We want to use variables with different data.
 We can insert variables (and some other things) into our React components.

 Anything in the JSX that is inside curly braces `{}` is interpreted as a regular JavaScript _expression_.
 That means you can use every object or function from JavaScript that we have learned so far.
 Let's look at an example ([interactive example](https://codesandbox.io/s/interpolation-in-jsx-l910pqnjql)):